• 40 minute airborne flight in a two seater WWII Spitfire

 • High definition multi-camera and intercom audio video footage is provided

 • Staff on hand to answer all your questions about the aircraft

 What Can I Expect

-These ultimate Spitfire training days are offered at Headcorn in Kent and Sywell in Northamptonshire.
+These ultimate Spitfire training days are offered at Headcorn in Kent and North Weald in Essex.
 Both are exceptional locations, offering the freedom of uncontrolled airspace.
 Headcorn boasts direct access to all the famous Battle of Britain locations, from Capel-le-Ferne to the White Cliffs.
-As for Sywell, the saying goes ‘you can always fly well at Sywell’.
-This private aerodrome saw many an RAF pilot train here in the run up to and during WW2.
+As for North Weald, it played a crucial role as a Spitfire fighter base during the Battle of Britain as RAF North Weald..

-And those young bucks would have been flying the exact same types of aircraft you will be on this incredible experience.
+And those young bucks would have been flying the exact same types of aircraft you will be experiencing too on this incredible experience.
 Tail-dragging fun is the order of the day with the much-loved Tiger Moth.
 Then there’s the brilliant Harvard.
-Both sessions in these planes are trial lessons, so as soon as take off is dispensed with, it’s over to you to take control.
+Both sessions in these planes are trial lessons, so as soon as take off is dispensed with, it’s over to you to take control..